 Map Service Center website by using the "Product Catalog".
 The Stormwater Division has been conducting new watershed studies that will conform to current topographical conditions and meet today's standards and practices in hydrologic and hydraulic analysis.

 DuPage County effective FEMA issued Digital Flood Insurance Rate Maps (DFIRM)

 FEMA issued preliminary maps on June 3, 2015, to all communities in DuPage County.
+Revised Preliminary maps were issued on June 1, 2017.
 Printed floodplain maps were mailed to the CEO of each community along with a CD containing the FIS report, FIRM database, and Preliminary Summary of Map Actions (PSOMAs) lists.
 The DuPage County Board Chairman received this information on behalf of the County.
 For more information please visit the County's

 Watershed Planning and Modeling

 The Stormwater Management Division utilizes a specific methodology when developing watershed plans.
 The Hydrologic Simulation Program (HSPF) is used to create the required hydrologic inputs.
 The hydraulic analysis is achieved using the dynamic flood routing model known as Full Equations (FEQ) to determine flood elevations.
 Once the hydrologic and hydraulic analysis is complete the results are used as inputs to a statistical program called Peak To Volume Statistics (PVSTATS) which then determines the 100-year and other frequency flood elevations.
 View a

 detailed explanation and a map showing model progress.

 - Flood Elevation Request Form (PDF) - Please download this form to your computer.
 Opening the form within a web browser will DISABLE the "Send via Email" button.